- Status: Expressions of Interest (EOIs) under review

 - Project management: basic project management principles such as a clear start and end date, and how success will be measured.

-Between 10 September and 5 November, applications will be assessed by an independent committee.
+Between 3 September and 5 November, applications will be assessed by an independent selection committee.

-This independent committee will then nominate projects to the government for funding (mid-October)
+This committee will then nominate projects to the government for funding.

 Applicants will be notified in writing on whether their application has been successful.